 If your child has previously been issued a passport, you will submit the passport and one photocopy during your appointment.

-If the child’s current passport has been lost, or you are otherwise not able to present the passport, please note the following:
+If the child’s current passport has been lost, please note the following:

 You must submit one of the following U.S. citizenship documents for your child.
 Photocopies and notarized copies are not acceptable.